Determining the Perfect Down Payment for a VehicleApr 1st, 2019

 One of the primary concerns most people have when looking to finance a car is the size of the down payment that is needed.
 Many tend to wonder how long they would need to save for a down payment and if the eventual size of their down payment will have an effect on the price of the vehicle in the long run.
 The size of your down payment matters a lot when it comes to getting yourself a car.
 In fact, the size of your down payment could be the difference between actually getting into a vehicle, or not.

 Large Downpayment = Dream Car, Or Does It?

 Although generally, the larger your down payment the better your chances of securing your dream car, it is important to bear in mind that every situation is unique.
-Your ideal down payment on a vehicle may be completely different from that of your friend or neighbour.
+Your ideal down payment on a vehicle may be completely different from that of your friend or neighbor.
 Before we get into the steps to figure the ideal down payment for your situation, it is important to consider these facts;

 The larger your down payment, the lower your interest rate:

 If you walk into a dealership and drop a hefty down payment, you paint a picture of financial stability.
 You have simply communicated to lenders that you are capable of managing your money and won’t have any problem paying back what you owe.
 They often reward that with an interest rate that reflects your credibility.
 On the other hand, if you were to make very little down payment to a dealership, you may appear to a lender that you are unable to afford what you intend to buy.
 In that scenario, though many factors can cause this, your interest rate may come back higher than you would like.